gitter-badger/sms-tools/lectures/README.md

-This directory includes the slides (ODT) and resources for lectures of the [Audio Signal Processing for Music Applications ](https://www.coursera.org/course/audio) course by prog.
-Xaviera Serra.
+This directory includes the slides (ODT) and resources for lectures of the [Audio Signal Processing for Music Applications ](https://www.coursera.org/course/audio) course by prof. Xavier Serra.

 Besides the slides there's a Python code which generates the plots and other resources (eg. sounds) used in the slides.